 3. The Crest

 When using the United Church of Canada crest, make sure that it is the new crest and that you are keeping the same width and height ratios so that the crest is not distorted.
-The use of the crest must be approved by the General Secretary and there are guidelines on its use.

 4. Ethically Made